kaapana/kaapana/docs/source/extensions.rst

 Uninstalling an extension is as easy as installing one by clicking on *uninstall* for the respective extension in the extension list.

 A detailed description of available workflows and applications can be found in :ref:`extensions workflows` and :ref:`extensions applications`.
-Information about how to integrate custom components into the platform via the *Extension* functional unit can be found at :ref:`Deploy a Flask Application on the platform` and :ref:`Provide a workflow as an extension`.
+Information about how to integrate custom components into the platform via the *Extension* functional unit can be found at :ref:`service_dev_guide` and :ref:`processing_dev_guide`.

-.. _extensions workflows:

 Workflows
 ^^^^^^^^^